Universal Composers Initiative

-Launched in 2018, the Universal Filmed Entertainment Group (UFEG) Film Music Composer Initiative is designed to identify talent for music production opportunities throughout the film group, including, but not limited to, such business units as Universal Pictures, Focus Features, DreamWorks Animation, Universal 1440 Entertainment and Awesomeness.
+Launched in 2018, the Universal Filmed Entertainment Group (UFEG) Film Music Composer Initiative is designed to identify talent for music production opportunities throughout the film group, including, but not limited to, such business units as Universal Pictures, Focus Features, DreamWorks Animation, and Universal 1440 Entertainment.
 Access and awareness are the driving forces behind this unique initiative that will both expose up-and-coming and novice composers who have had limited or no access to the studio process and increase awareness of new talent among executives, producers and directors.

 The yearly Initiative will inclusively select composers with the goal of discovering a new generation of talent with diverse and unique sensibilities that are authentic to the studio's global sensibility.
 The initiative's activity is contingent upon available music needs within the Universal Filmed Entertainment Group, and the parameters determined by GTDI.
 The range of potential opportunities encompass music for theatrical, television, home video and digital platforms.
 Potential assignments include the pitch and "demo" of original material for short films and feature films, "write to picture" for filmmakers on upcoming film releases, shadowing opportunities, collaborating with Film Music executives and developing a network of industry champions including NBC Universal executives across film, broadcast and cable, experienced composers, musicians and production personnel to create final scores.

 Applicants are required to submit the following and must complete each of the documents in their entirety.
 Incomplete forms will result in disqualification.